bluefroguk1/empire-dump/content/Wiki/Game Design/Event Information.md

 ** Burger, sausage, bacon, black pudding, fried egg, and cheese.
 Meal tickets are currently £7 per meal, so cheaper to buy in advanced.
 We also offer a 50p discount if you bring your own food receptacle and cutlery and/or drink receptacle.
 ### Pizza Yule Love
 Delicious 12" pizzas starting from £8.00 and cooked in ninety seconds.
-The new menu includes three types of veggie pizzas and the option for vegan cheese as well as their monster nachos that's enough to feed 4 hungry Larpers which comes in meat, veggie or vegan options goes down a storm at other events.
+The new menu includes three types of veggie pizzas and the option for vegan cheese as well as their monster nachos that's enough to feed 4 hungry Larpers which comes in meat, veggie or vegan options goes down a storm at other [[Events|events]].
 ### Smokey Hole
 Smokey Hole will be serving good quality burgers and sausages from their stall on the edge of the Varushkan on the road leading to GOD.
 Breakfast is bacon sausage or vegan bap for £4, or £5 with a coffee.
 Lunch is a huge cumberland sausage for £6.50, 6 oz cheeseburger for £7.50, or carvery roast pork bap with apple sauce for £6.
 Dinner is BBQ pulled pork baps with cheese.
 ### Yuleys Bratwurst